If you are having trouble feeding your newborn, we may be able to help see if tongue-tied or lip-tied affects you and your baby.

 A. Some children with tongue-tie are messy eaters due to a restricted ability to tidy up inside and outside of their mouths while they are having a meal.
 Dental cavities can occur due to food debris not being removed by the tongue's action of sweeping the teeth and spreading saliva.
 It is unclear as to whether tongue-tied affects speech development, however health issues alone justify treatment.

 If you have any concerns or questions, please do not hesitate to contact us.
-We are able to look after your lip and tounge tied child in Mackay and surrouning areas (including Moranbah and the wider Isaac Region, Rockhampton and Townsville)
+We are able to look after your child's lip and tounge tied surgery in Mackay and surrouning areas (including Moranbah and the wider Isaac Region, Rockhampton and Townsville)

 Contact Us to book in for a consultation for your Lip and Tongue tied procedure.